Internet-Draft SPICE SD-CWT February 2025

 • Macintosh file type code(s): n/a

-• Person & email address to contact for further information: Michael Prorock, mprorock@mesur.io
+• Person & email address to contact for further information: SPICE WG mailing list (spice@ietf.org) or IETF Security Area (saag@ietf.org)

 • Intended usage: COMMON